 But the big question is… how can you tour around the Highlands whilst being in control of your budget?
 Once you are there, you can cut costs down dramatically if travelling with your accommodation, cooking facilities and transport in one.
-Hire a Campervan at our Glasgow Easirent Depot, camp with your family/friends and fill your time in the Highlands cheaply with this list of free venues:
+Hire a Motorhome or Campervan at our Glasgow Easirent Depot, camp with your family/friends and fill your time in the Highlands cheaply with this list of free venues:

 2. Learn about the Highlands’ vibrant culture – Located in the heart of the picturesque Cairngorms National Park, the Highland Folk Museum is one of the best free activities for your open-air adventure.
-From your campsite, drive your camper to the quaint village of Newtonmore.
+From your campsite, drive your hire vehicle to the quaint village of Newtonmore.
 Visit the exciting museum where you will learn about daily life and working conditions of Highland people from the 1700s to the present day.
 Meanwhile, this award-winning attraction also offers the chance to explore its natural surroundings, home of unique wildlife.

 3. Try some of Scotland’s local specialties – The first Highlands Haggis Festival will be held in Spean Bridge on 16th-17th April.
 Attend cookery demonstrations by the hand of the best local chefs, enjoy live music, buy souvenirs in the craft fair, support your children competing in recipe contests… and everything is free of charge!
-After the event, demonstrate what you’ve learnt and prepare a traditional haggis supper on board your campervan!
+After the event, demonstrate what you’ve learnt and prepare a traditional haggis supper on board your Glasgow motorhome or campervan!

 4. Tour the famous Malt Whisky Trail – The Whisky Malt Trail is one of the most popular tourist attractions in Speyside.
 The tour consists of 9 distilleries where you learn about history and manufacturing process of the region’s main treasure.
 Most of the distilleries charge a small fee for the visit, but if you want to taste a dram of 18-year-old “Water of Life” without paying anything, book a free tour to the The Glenlivet Distillery.
-After the visit, play some music on board your camper, take another glass of Scotch and relax yourself while admiring Speyside’s jaw-dropping landscapes.
+After the visit, play some music on board your hire vehicle, take another glass of Scotch and relax yourself while admiring Speyside’s jaw-dropping landscapes.

 5. Keep fit in Scotland’s most scenic outdoor gym – The West Highland Way is a 154 km path from Milngavie to Fort William.
 Enjoy an open-air adventure where you will cross natural parks, climb iconic glens, pass through moors and admire tranquil lochs.
-If looking for a shorter walking route, drive your camper along a 50 km windy road from Glencoe to Fort William.
+If looking for a shorter walking route, drive your hire vehicle along a 50 km windy road from Glencoe to Fort William.
 Stop by Glen Nevis, where Braveheart was filmed, and make an epic end to your low-cost Scottish road trip.

-Campervan Hire / Motorhome Hire Glasgow Airport
+Campervan Hire and Motorhome Hire at Glasgow Airport

 You are able to pick your Easirent Campervan or Motorhome up from Glasgow Airport, at your convenience.
 This is a popular destination and a busy airport, with lots to do in between your travel plans.
-After collecting your rented Easirent Campervan from Glasgow Airport, you might like to take a break and enjoy Glasgow before embarking on your road trip holiday.
+After collecting your rented Easirent Campervan/Motorhome from Glasgow Airport, you might like to take a break and enjoy Glasgow before embarking on your road trip holiday.
 There are many things to keep you occupied in good distance from the airport, including many great food and drink establishments, as well as lots of historical and cultural attractions.

 Glasgow boasts more than it’s fair share of art galleries, including the free to enter Kelvingrove Art Gallery and Museum, which has enough interesting exhibits to keep people of all ages amused.
 Also within just 5 miles of Glasgow airport is another free attraction called The Riverside Museum of Transport and Travel, full of facts on trams, boats and buses.
-No visit to Glasgow galleries is complete without dropping into The Burrell Collection at Pollok Park, and there is even parking here which is convenient for parking your Easirent Campervan.
+No visit to Glasgow galleries is complete without dropping into The Burrell Collection at Pollok Park, and there is even parking here which is convenient for parking your Easirent Campervan or Motorhome.

 If open spaces are your thing, then there is the beautiful Kelvingrove Park, known for it’s cute squirrels running around, or perhaps the stunning Pollok Country Park.
 You will find extensive shopping close to Glasgow Airport, theatres, concert halls, cultural tours, historical houses, and many other fantastic attractions.
 For the sporty among you, there is the Snow Factor, which is an indoor centre where you can partake in skiing, snowboarding, or make use of the specialist climbing walls.